mr-c/csc-user-guide/docs/data/sensitive-data/index.md

 # Sensitive Data (SD) Services for research: user guide

 This manual, in CSC Docs, introduces CSC's Sensitive Data (SD) services.
-Below is an overview of the contents organized into distinct sections for **1) processing sensitive research data** (SD Connect and SD Desktop, standard service) or **2) register data** (SD Desktop for secondary use, limited version).
-If you access SD services for the first time please refer to the introduction fo rmore information.
+Below is an overview of the contents organized into distinct sections for **1) processing sensitive research data** (SD Connect and SD Desktop, standard service) or **2) processing register data** (SD Desktop for secondary use, limited version).
+If you access SD services for the first time please refer to the introduction for more information.
 To navigate the user guide, click on the topics on the right-hand side of the page in the navigation bar, or use the search functionality.